• Skip to primary navigation

 Storage Suggestions

 Jeera rice will last in the fridge for a good 3 to 4 days when stored in an airtight container.
-If you are making it in large quantity, heat only the amount you want to serve.
+If you are making it in large quantities, heat only the amount you want to serve.

 If you feel cumin rice has become a little dry after refrigerating, sprinkle a little water on top, mix, and heat either in the pan on the stovetop or in the microwave.